kodymoodley/defeasibleinferenceplatform/README.md

 + Enable DIP tab via the Window | Tabs menu.
 + To flag a subclass axiom as defeasible, toggle the button labelled "d" in the selected class description pane.
 + Access the list of defeasible subclass axioms in the ontology via Window | Views | DIP views.
++ We strongly recommend to use DIP in conjunction with the [HermiT](http://www.hermit-reasoner.com/) Protégé plugin for accurate results.
++ **Note:** Theoretically, DIP can be used with any sound and complete reasoning implementation, but in practice reasoners differ in how they implement the OWLReasoner interface.
+For e.g., some reasoners will not update their inferences after an ontology changes unless the classify method is invoked explicitly.
+HermiT does not have this issue.

 #### License